wheaton5/souporcell/README.md

 ## To run things step by step not through the pipeline script

 ### 1. Remapping
-We discuss the need for remapping in our manuscript (to be posted on biorxiv soon).
+We discuss the need for remapping in our manuscript.
 We need to keep track of cell barcodes and and UMIs, so we first create a fastq with those items encoded in the readname.
 Requires python 3.0, modules pysam, argparse (pip install/conda install depending on environment) Easiest to first add the souporcell directory to your PATH variable with
 ```